7 things to include in the brief to your copyeditor or proofreader

 3. Type of document

 Will you be sending your document as a Word document or PDF?
-While nothing is set in stone, the rule of thumb is that copyediting is done in Word and proofreading in either format.
+The rule of thumb is that copyediting is done in Word and proofreading in PDF.
 This is because Word allows for Track Changes to be used.
 This can delete errors or typos and add corrections; it allows your editor to move text around to improve flow; and it enables your editor to apply correct formatting where it has gone wrong or is missing.
-You have final control over deciding which suggested changes are accepted or rejected.
+You have final control over deciding which suggested changes to accept or reject.

 4. Style guide

 Not every organisation works to a particular style guide.
 That is okay because your editor can create one for you.
-But if there is a style guide, then it’s good for the editor to know as it will mean that there are certain decisions about the style that have already been taken, such as whether it should follow US or UK English spelling and grammar (or any other of the many Englishes) or how to style headings.
+But if there is a style guide, then it’s good for the editor to know as it will mean that there are certain decisions that have already been made, such as whether it should follow US or UK English spelling, grammar, and punctuation conventions (or any other of English) or how to style headings.

-Many academic and technical documents feature tables, figures and references, and they are in many business reports, too.
-It will help your editor to know if there are any in your document.
-An approximate number is also helpful to know.
+Many academic and technical documents feature tables, figures, and references, and they are in many business reports too.
+It will help your editor to know if there are any (and approximately how many) in your document.
 Why?
 Formatting and checking tables and figures can take longer than reading a section of text.
-There will inevitably be some cross-referencing which needs to be checked.
-There will also be captions and numbering which need review.
+There will inevitably be some cross-referencing that needs to be checked.
+There will also be captions and numbering that need to be reviewed.

-If you are using references, footnotes, endnotes or including a bibliography, knowing the preferred style will be important.
-Some of the most common ones are Harvard (author–date), Vancouver (numbering) and APA.
-Others include OSCOLA (law) and Chicago, or journal-specific styles.
+If you’re using references, footnotes, endnotes, or including a bibliography, knowing the preferred style will be important.
+Some of the most common ones are Harvard (author–date), Vancouver (numbering), and Chicago Manual of Style.
+Others include OSCOLA (law) and APA, or journal-specific styles.

 Your audience determines how formal or informal your document should be.
-An academic article may not be written in the same way as a planning or environmental report.
+An academic article has a different style than a business or environmental report.
 A consumer report will be different still, as will material for a marketing campaign.

 7. Your deadline

 How quickly you need the edited document back will be key to making sure an editor has availability to take on the job.
-As with anything, the more time you can give them to get the work done, the better.
-However, that is not always possible, and a quick turnaround may be necessary.
-If that is the case, you may find that your first choice is booked up, and you should always be prepared to pay a premium for an expedited turnaround.
+As with anything, the more time you can give them to get the work done the better.
+However, that’s not always possible and a quick turnaround may be necessary.
+If that is the case, you may find that your first choice of editor is booked up, and you should be prepared to pay a premium for an expedited turnaround.

 Sending a sample

 Ideally, you can send your shortlisted editor(s) a copy of the document together with your brief.
 This will help them get a better feel for it and gauge the level of editing required.
-If that is not possible, then a sample is the next best thing – preferably not the introduction or conclusion, but a section from the middle.
+If that’s not possible, then a sample is the next best thing – although not the introduction or conclusion but a section from the middle.
 This tends to be less polished and a more accurate representation of what may be required of your editor.
+Sending the best-written parts as a sample could result in the work taking longer or costing more if an editor doesn’t have the right information when preparing a quote.

 Don’t be afraid to ask

-If you have any questions about how to brief your proofreader or want to know more about working with an editor, please get in touch.
+If you have any questions about how to brief your copyeditor or proofreader, or you want to know more about working with an editor, please get in touch.

-Christina Petrides is a writer and editor who works with small businesses and academics, helping develop and create copy and content and editing documents for publication.
-She works across most industries, and has a particular love for the environmental and travel sectors.
-She is an Intermediate Member of the Chartered Institute of Editing and Proofreading (CIEP) and Full Member of the Institution of Environmental Sciences (IES).
-Connect with her on LinkedIn or sign up for the Last Glance monthly newsletter.
+Christina Petrides is a proofreader and copyeditor who works with businesses, publishers, academics, and court reporters.
+She works across most industries and has a particular love for the environmental and travel sectors.
+She is an Advanced Professional Member of the CIEP and Affiliate Member of the Institution of Environmental Sciences (IES).
+Connect with her on LinkedIn.